mickey4eal/cv/README.md

 Brunel University London (2012 to 2016): BEng Computer Systems Engineering with Professional Development (First Class Honours).

 # KEY SKILLS
-- Excellent Interpersonal / Communication Skills
+## Impeccable Interpersonal / Communication Skills
+- My time at NovaFori, Siemens and volunteering has elevated my communication skills (oral and written).
+I am an excellent orator who can articulate my ideas and opinions.

-- Teamworking
+## Teamworking
+- Taking part in different work and sports teams has taught me the importance of teamwork to achieve a joint goal.
+I always play my role to the best of my ability to guarantee the success of the team.

-- Software Development and IT Skills
+## Software Development and IT Skills
+- I have designed, implemented, tested, and commissioned multiple computer applications, utilising various computer systems and software programming languages.

-- Problem Solving and Analytical Skills
+## Problem Solving and Analytical Skills
+Working on various engineering projects has advanced my logical approach when solving real world problems.
+I can analyse any given problem and adequately present my solution using flowcharts, UMLs, and other modelling methods.

-- Leadership Skills
+## Leadership Skills
+- Working as a lead on some projects has improved my leadership qualities.
+As a leader, I ensure that my colleagues are treated fairly, the work objectives are clearly communicated, and intricately executed while managing any cross-functional partnerships.

-- Flexibility
+## Flexibility
+- Working with multiple departments and in different teams taught me how to quickly adapt to new environments whilst maintaining a high-level work output.

-- Lean Practitioner
+## Lean Practitioner
+- I am a qualified Lean practitioner and I have worked on various improvement projects.
+A previous improvement project I worked on required my team and I to look at how to improve the efficiency of the geo-restriction service for Christie's.
+Our goal was exceptionally achieved.

 # KEY ACHIEVEMENTS
 - Implemented a Data Collection and Analytics facility which analyses the Crossrail dataset and produces useful insights which can be used to maintain and improve the asset performance.